 ESF completed a $37 million rehabilitation project of Baker Laboratory in 2008.
-Baker is home to the Department of Sustainable Construction Management and Engineering and the Department of Environmental Resources Engineering, and the Academic Computing Center.
+Baker is home to the Department of Environmental Resources Engineering, and the Academic Computing Center.

 The project added three high-tech lecture halls and six new computer labs, and used the latest in green construction practices.